Juris-M/citeproc-cite-service/cultexp/README.md

 8. Sync the client library to `zotero.org`;
 9. Run the `zsyncdown` script (documented in the top-level README of this repository);
-10. Perform whatever operations are necessary to move retrieved data to the front-end service.
+10. Perform whatever incantations are used to move retrieved data to the front-end service.

 Note that this full set of operations is required for *any* change to item content.